divercefi/whitepaper/README.md

 (Retail demand side): Investors face difficult selection, set up and management of financial portfolios across asset classes.
 Identifying trending and performing assets as well as assembling them in diversified and personalised portfolios remains the key entry challenge.

-* **Fragmented portfolio management** (Missing link between demand and supply): Implementing and managing portfolios requires technical know-how and implies high transaction costs across multiple platforms and exchanges.
+* **Fragmented portfolio management** (Missing link between demand and supply):
+Implementing and managing portfolios requires technical know-how and implies high transaction costs across multiple platforms and exchanges.
 The diversity of technologies (e.g., protocols, platforms, languages) and the resulting thousands of asset types lead to significant complexity to build, share, and manage desired portfolios.
 Furthermore, investors struggle to keep a clear overview when exploring, investing in, and storing their digital assets.
-On the other hand, from the financial services intermediaries\' perspective, accessing or offering those portfolios is often hindered by further practical or regulatory constraints.
+On the other hand, from the financial services intermediaries' perspective, accessing or offering those portfolios is often hindered by further practical or regulatory constraints.

 * **Complex and incomplete solutions** (Existing supply solution side): Current DeFi solutions add complexity and are mainly technology-centred as opposed to being not personalised/portfolio-based, nor empowering users through open communities.
 During strong market cycles, these centralised platforms end up overexposed and limit their customers to withdraw their funds.